IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 A sample menu includes blended soups, salads, and smoothies made with:

 In conclusion, this article presented peer-reviewed evidence supporting the hypothesis that dietary phosphate restriction commonly used in managing chronic kidney disease may be effective in managing other chronic diseases like tumorigenesis and bone disease, and that a properly balanced raw vegan diet may be used for phosphorus restriction.
 Future research in medical nutrition therapy should test the clinical results based on this hypothesis.
+Research may show that preventing and perhaps even reversing chronic diseases related to phosphate toxicity such as cancer, osteoporosis, and soft tissue calcification in atherosclerosis and in other age-related diseases requires no medical treatment other than basing one's diet on the Institute of Medicine's Recommended Dietary Allowances for calcium (1200 mg) and phosphorus (700 mg) in people 50 years and older.
+Such a diet requires a radical change in eating habits which is not possible on the conventional Western diet.

 Society.
 (2012).
 Breast cancer: Facts & figures 2011-2012.
 Atlanta: